Regulatory Mapping

-India has more regulatory frameworks than any comparable economy.
-Compliance is not optional.
-But it does not have to be overwhelming.
+India has more regulatory frameworks than any comparable economy, and while compliance is never optional, it does not have to be overwhelming.

 India’s regulatory landscape is characterised by volume, complexity, and frequent change.
 A single manufacturing company operating across three states might face compliance obligations under the Companies Act, GST laws, labour codes, environmental regulations, factory inspectorates, pollution control boards, local body permits, FEMA (if foreign invested), and sector specific regulators.